It never fails. You can even set your watch to it.

 Unfortunately for you and me both, it’s not the Wild Wild West of search anymore.
 Thank God, because that movie was terrible.

-(After that following that Wild Wild West reference, I was looking for a clever Will Smith / Fresh Prince joke to add here a nice little transition, but my brain is failing me.
+(After that Wild Wild West reference, I was looking for a clever Will Smith / Fresh Prince joke to add here for a nice little transition, but my brain is failing me.
 Maybe in Version 2.)

 Principle #1.
 80/20 Search Strategy